ShareX/sharex.github.io/docs/image-editor.md

 description: Learn how to use the ShareX image editor to annotate, crop, redact, enhance, save, copy, and upload screenshots.
 ---

+> Looking for a broader tool comparison?
+Read our guide to the [best screenshot tools for Windows](/blog/best-screenshot-tools-windows/), including which options fit quick captures, annotation, documentation, sharing, and automation.

 ![](/img/screenshots/ImageEditor.png)

 ## What is the ShareX image editor?